ccsosa/NOISYmputer_Python/README.md

 # NOISYmputer_Python
 This is a repository of the implementation of NOISYmputer algorithm created by Lorieux et al., (2019) in Python programming language

+Requirements:

+- Python 3.
+- Java virtual machine.
+- a VCF file representing a high quality sequencing approach and an accurated design experiment.
+- define a population type of the following options:
+  - f2_intercross
+  - f2_backcross
+  - doubled_haploid
+  - ri_self
+  - ri_intermat

 References: